 The Swop to the Cow’s Milk

 Moreover, the nutrients required by your baby are also not present in cow’s milk.
-You need to add some solid foods to his diet for fulfilling his nutritional requirements.
+You need to add some solid foods to his diet to fulfilling his nutritional requirements.

 Suggestions for This Transition

 You will need to be slow in this transition if your baby does not like the taste of cow’s milk.
-It would not be a good option to stop his intake of formula or breast milk at once.
+It would not be an excellent option to stop his intake of formula or breast milk at once.

 Make Your Baby to Start Drinking Milk from his Mug

-It’s perfect time that you switch over the milk consumption from feeders to mugs.
-If your baby has started taking the new type of milk, his style of drinking it should also be changed.
+It’s the perfect time that you switch over the milk consumption from feeders to mugs.
+If your baby has started taking the new type of milk, his style of drinking should also be changed.

-If your baby is a little choosy one, you can offer him milk in different shapes and styles of sipping mugs.
-If he does not like one style; you can offer him milk in another one which he wants the more.
+If your baby is a fussy little one, you can offer him milk in different shapes and styles of sipping mugs.
+If he does not like one style, you can offer him milk in another one which he wants the more.

-For babies who are accustomed to breast feed, you can pour some breast milk into his feeding mug to keep it appealing.
-These young babies love to copy their moms, you can pretend to sip from the mug and offer him as well, this way your baby can drink it too.
+For babies who are accustomed to breastfeeding, you can pour some breast milk into his feeding mug to keep it appealing.
+These young babies love to copy their moms; you can pretend to sip from the mug and offer him as well; this way, your baby can drink it too.

 If Your Baby is Still Reluctant to Take Milk

-Offer him milk at every meal time.
-He needs to be reinforced to finally accept taking milk.
+Offer him milk at every mealtime.
+He needs to be reinforced to accept taking milk finally.
 Continuous exposures to his milk will be helpful in convincing him.

-It is better that your baby takes plain milk, in case he does not like it, you can add different flavors to it.
+Your baby should take plain milk, in case he does not like it, you can add different flavors to it.
 You should add only healthy flavors to his milk to make him drink it easily.

-He may drink it easily considering it to be a milkshake and not milk.
+He may drink it easily, considering it to be a milkshake and not milk.
 Avoid adding sugar to these shakes to keep them healthy versions.

 These babies like to take warm cow milk as well.
-Gradually you can reduce the warmth of milk until he is able to drink milk taking it directly from the refrigerator.
+Gradually you can reduce the warmth of milk until he can drink milk, taking it directly from the refrigerator.

-These tricks and creative ideas do no prove to be fruitful with all babies, some still refuse taking milk.
-In such cases, it becomes very important that calcium is added to baby’s food.
+These tricks and creative ideas do no prove to be fruitful with all babies, and some still refuse to take milk.
+In such cases, it becomes essential that calcium is added to the baby’s food.

-You can use milk in preparing hot cocoa, oatmeal or his creamy soups.
+You can use milk in preparing hot cocoa, oatmeal, or creamy soups.
 You can make your baby enjoy his dairy intake by adding milk and yogurt in his fruit smoothies.

 Serving Alternatives of Milk to your Baby

 Here you can play the same tactic again by gradually adding the small quantities of substitute milk with the breast or formula milk until he starts taking it completely.

 Suitable Time for Giving Milk to Babies

-By now, you have been offering milk to baby separately in feeders or mugs.
-Now there is a change in the routine and you have to make milk a part of his meals.
+By now, you have been offering milk to babies separately in feeders or mugs.
+Now there is a change in the routine, and you have to make milk a part of his meals.
 This transition can also need some time to become a routine.

-Making milk a part of meals can also confuse them because after taking milk with the meal the baby is expected to fill his tummy and cannot complete the rest of the meal.
+Making milk a part of meals can also confuse them because after taking milk with the meal, the baby is expected to fill his tummy and cannot complete the rest of the meal.
 This can make babies fussy about finishing their food.

 What Quantity of Milk Should a Baby Drink?

 Before determining the quantity of milk to be given to your toddler, you need to know the exact months of age that come under the heading of a toddler.

 - Before their 1st birthday, ten to eleven months old babies usually drink almost thirty ounces of milk in one day.
 After their first birthday, you should start focusing on other food products as well.
-Remember that milk plays a vital role in the development of a baby but other things also need to be added.
+Remember that milk plays a vital role in the development of a baby, but other things also need to be added.

 But this added quantity of milk is going to fill the requirement of other food products.
-You must inculcate the habit of eating in your toddler because these years are important in his physical growth.
+You must inculcate the habit of eating in your toddler because these years are essential in his physical growth.